sid12153/finance-rag-compliance/README.md

 - the API returns the top retrieved excerpts with chunk-level citations
 - the system refuses to answer if no relevant evidence is retrieved

-Next step: wire FAISS retrieval into the `/ask` API fully, then add guardrails and answer synthesis (optional) while preserving strict citation behavior.
+Next step: add guardrails (refusal thresholds, citation enforcement, scope limits), then introduce multi-agent verification and evaluation.

 ## Scope and Constraints